dylansc/deployment_workshop/README.md

 ## Building the Docker Image

-:rocket: Create an empty file Dockerfile at your top-level directory and open it in Atom.
+:rocket: Create an empty file Dockerfile at the top level of your app directory and open it in Atom.

 In the file you want the following: